On viscosity solutions of path dependent PDEs: PPDEs and definitions

+for some stopping time $\tau\in\cT^t_+$ and some adapted bounded pathwise continuous process $X$.
+For the ease of presentation here, we provide only heuristic arguments, and we refer to Section~7 of \cite{NewRef1} for a rigorous argument and to \cite{NewRef2} for the optimal stopping problem under more general nonlinear expectations.

-For later use, we provide some key-results which can be proved by following the standard corresponding arguments in the standard optimal stopping theory, and we observe that the process $Y$ is pathwise continuous, see (iv) below.
+For later use, we provide some key results which can be proved by following the standard corresponding arguments in the standard optimal stopping theory, and we observe that the process $Y$ is pathwise continuous; see (iv) below.

 Following the classical arguments in optimal stopping theory, we have: